 I have given out hand-written letters with splatters of my own heart painting the page.
 I have said words that made me cringe, words that left me feeling bare and exposed because I really believed those people needed to hear the absolute truth.

 I lost myself in fears that threatened to swallow me whole.
 I gave room to a series of imaginations that paralyzed me and barricaded me.
 I let myself forget the feeling of sunshine on my face and fresh wind filling my lungs.

 I’ve lost best friends.
-People who have seen the worst in me.
-The people saw all that was repulsive and hideous, who let me fall into their embrace and told me “it’s all going to be okay”.
+People who have seen the best in me, the worst in me, who let me fall into their embrace and told me “it’s all going to be okay”.

 Those people left me and it nearly killed me.

-I told myself that I needed to hide these parts from the world.
-Strangers and friends alike, didn’t deserve to hear about these scars, they didn’t earn the right to know the pieces that aren’t so pretty.
-They’re not ready for the i’m-not-so-perfect-after-all confessions of a preacher’s kid.
+I told myself that I needed to hide these parts from the world; that strangers and friends alike didn’t deserve to hear about these scars, they didn’t earn the right to know the pieces that aren’t so pretty.
+They are not ready for the i’m-not-so-perfect-after-all confessions of a preacher’s kid.

 I prided myself on my ability to lock up my disfigured limbs and the unlovely layers of my heart.

-But I think people need to read and hear the stories that make another person human.
+But I’m starting to think people need to read and hear the stories that make another person human.
 They need to know that they’re not alone in their despair, that they aren’t the only ones who have been kicked and thrown dirt at.

 They need to know that they weren’t the only kids who trusted someone who took advantage of them.